 Russ: We can manipulate what single neurons do now.
 This is new work.
 It’s easier to do something when you can measure it correctly.
 But, that said, probably everything we believe now is probably wrong!

 whurley: Therefore we are visionaries, not heroes!

 whurley; Look at the emotive.
 Example: a set of sensors that you wear on your head, doused in saline.
 This picks up signals in your brain.
 But your brain is also a chemical system.
 This only picks up data that is outside of your head, not what’s also going on inside of it.
 The systems that are being developed are good efforts —but most of the time they are doing guesswork, often based on training.

 Kevin: Academics are working to make sure that data is there, so that the emotive devices will have what they need to work better.

 Russ: Example: a neuromarketer, so called, discussed what the brain looks like when it’s in love.
-In fact, that part of the brain turns on under a variety of situations, including when an I-Phone sends a sound that a message is received.
-But in the lab they are starting to create a lot of computer algorithms that can be used to predict what is going on in people’s brains under certain circumstances.
+In fact, that part of the brain turns on in a variety of situations, including when an iPhone sends a sound that a message is received.
+But in the lab, they are starting to create a lot of computer algorithms that can be used to predict what is going on in people’s brains under certain circumstances.

-Russ: The device has great descriptor and suggestions of wow stuff, then tons of warning disclaimers.
+Russ: The device has great descriptors and suggestions of wow stuff, then tons of warning disclaimers.